johanzi/crispr_cas9_arabidopsis/README.md

 Alternative webtools to Synthego:

-* [chopchop](http://chopchop.cbu.uib.no/search.php): This website also design for each target site the corresponding primer pair for genotyping
+* [chopchop](http://chopchop.cbu.uib.no/search.php): This website also design for each target site the corresponding primer pair for genotyping and allows to use a DNA sequence as input
 * [crispr.cos](https://crispr.cos.uni-heidelberg.de/)
 * [CRISPR-PLANT](https://www.genome.arizona.edu/crispr/CRISPRsearch.html)

 ## Verify potential off-target